A MESSAGE FROM AARON PELTO

 Our company’s mission and vision reach far beyond simply selling products and making money.
 We believe that success brings with it the responsibility to give back to others.
 As we continue to succeed, it is our desire to invest in the other organizations to help them succeed as well.
 One example of our philanthropic activities is our sponsorship of the Bowlers for Veterans League (BVL).

-The bowling industry has been played an instrumental role in the success of both Big Bear and our products, and we are deeply committed to them.
+The bowling industry has played an instrumental role in the success of both Big Bear and our products, and we are deeply committed to them.
 We are also deeply committed to supporting our troops who have fought and made such great sacrifices to preserve our freedom.
 We could think of no better way to show our sincere appreciation to both than by partnering with and supporting the efforts of BVL.

 For every Web Glow Machine sold to an establishment in the bowling industry, we donate $50 to BVL, and this sponsorship will continue indefinitely.
 You can read more about our sponsorship of BVL below and at http://www.bowlforveterans.org/whatsnew.html.